 - (1) Shown for streams and rivers only with the implication that certain flows are required for this beneficial use. - (2) Resident does not include anadromous.
-Any Segments with both COLD and WARM beneficial use designations will be considered COLD water bodies for the application of water quality objectives. - (3) Striped bass, sturgeon, and shad. - (4) Salmon and steelhead - (5) As a primary beneficial use. - (a) The following beneficial uses EXIST in addition to those noted in Table II-1 tributaries to the listed waterways or portions of the listed waterways outside of the legal Delta boundary unless specifically designated.
+Any Segments with both COLD and WARM beneficial use designations will be considered COLD water bodies for the application of water quality objectives. - (3) Striped bass, sturgeon, and shad. - (4) Salmon and steelhead - (5) The indicated beneficial uses are to be protected for all waters except in specific cases where evidence indicates the appropriateness of additional or alternative beneficial use designations. - (6) Sport fishing is the only recreation activity permitted. - (7) Beneficial uses vary throughout the Delta and will be evaluated on a case-by-case basis.
+COMM is a designated beneficial use for the Sacramento San Joaquin Delta and Yolo Bypass waterways listed in Appendix 43 and not any tributaries to the listed waterways or portions of the listed waterways outside of the legal Delta boundary unless specifically designated. - (8) Per State Water Board Resolution No. 90-28, Marsh Creek and Marsh Creek Reservoir in Contra Costa County are assigned the following beneficial uses: REC1 and REC2 (potential uses), WARM, WILD and RARE.
+COMM is a designated beneficial use for Marsh Creek and its tributaries listed in Appendix 43 within the legal Delta boundary. - (9) Wetland water supply channels for which beneficial uses are designated are defined in Appendix 40

-Mud Slough (north): COMM and SHELL Salt Slough: COMM, BIOL, and SHELL Wetland Water Supply Channels: BIOL Clear Lake: COMM or alternative beneficial use designations.